e-Valuate: A Two-player Game on Arithmetic Expressions -- An Update: Introduction

 \section{Introduction}

-Given an arithmetic expression $\E$ involving variables and the standard operators ($+, -, *$ and $/$), players Amogha and Dhruva evaluate $\E$ with contrasting goals; Amogha would like to maximize $\E$ while Dhruva would like to minimize $\E$.
+Given an arithmetic expression $\E$ involving variables and the standard operators ($+, -, *$ and $/$), players MAX and MIN evaluate $\E$ with contrasting goals; MAX would like to maximize $\E$ while MIN would like to minimize $\E$.
 Towards this end, they take turns to instantiate the variables.
-Amogha starts and, at each move, proposes a value (digit 0--9) and Dhruva substitutes the value for a variable of his choice.
+MAX starts and, at each move, proposes a value (digit 0--9) that MIN substitutes for a variable of his choice.
 When the expression is fully instantiated, it is evaluated and compared with a certain minimax value that would result if the players played to their optimal strategies.
 Let $\val (\E)$ be the value of $\E$ at the end of the game and $\minimax(\E)$ be the minimax value.
-The winner is then determined in the following way. \begin{itemize} \item If $\val(\E) > \minimax (\E)$ then Amogha is declared the winner. \item If $\val(\E) < \minimax (\E)$ then Dhruva is declared the winner. \item If $\val (\E) = \minimax (\E)$, then the game is a draw. \end{itemize}
+The winner is then determined in the following way. \begin{itemize} \item If $\val(\E) > \minimax (\E)$ then MAX is declared the winner. \item If $\val(\E) < \minimax (\E)$ then MIN is declared the winner. \item If $\val (\E) = \minimax (\E)$, then the game is a draw. \end{itemize}

-For example, if $\E = X*(Y - Z)$, a possible sequence of moves is \begin{enumerate} \item Amogha chooses 5 and Dhruva replaces $X$ with 5 so that $\E = 5*(Y-Z)$. \item Next Amogha chooses 3 that Dhruva substitutes 3 for $Z$ leading to $\E = 5*(Y-3)$. \item Finally Amogha chooses 9 which Dhruva substitutes for the remaining variable $Y$ and the final value for the expression is $5(9-3) = 30$. \end{enumerate}
+For example, if $\E = X*(Y - Z)$, a possible sequence of moves is \begin{enumerate} \item MAX chooses 5 and MIN replaces $X$ with 5 so that $\E = 5*(Y-Z)$. \item Next MAX chooses 3 that MIN substitutes 3 for $Z$ leading to $\E = 5*(Y-3)$. \item Finally MAX chooses 9 which MIN substitutes for the remaining variable $Y$ and the final value for the expression is $5(9-3) = 30$. \end{enumerate}

 With more strategic play from either player, the expression is evaluated differently.
-For instance, with the same moves from Amogha and optimal play from Dhruva, the substitutions would be $5\rightarrow Y, 3\rightarrow X$ and $9\rightarrow Z$ and the expression evaluates to $-12$.
+For instance, with the same moves from MAX and optimal play from MIN, the substitutions would be $5\rightarrow Y, 3\rightarrow X$ and $9\rightarrow Z$ and the expression evaluates to $-12$.
 With optimal play from both players, a possible sequence of moves is $6\rightarrow Y, 3\rightarrow X$ and $0\rightarrow Z$ with $\E$ evaluating to the minimax value 18.

 We will refer to this version of the game as \emph{e-Valuate}.
 Specific instances of the game have appeared in books on mathematical puzzles.
 For example, in \cite{Wink}, the expression is a difference of two four digit numbers and the reader is asked to find the minimax value.